 Just up the road is Calaveras Big Trees State Park, where visitors can explore groves of massive, ancient trees.
 Arnold is the home of the peaceful country club and golf course at Sequioa Woods.
 Bear Valley winter skiing and Bear Valley Music Festival in the summer entice many from Arnold up into Alpine county.
 Ebbetts Pass National Scenic Byway provides wonderful views, for road information check the traffic section HWY 4.
 Our Map of Arnold

 If you drive down Blagen Road you will see the amusing sign and declaration: “White Pines Founded 1938 is not Arnold” White Pines is home to more than a hundred hearty souls who are fiercely proud of their community and its history.
 They would no sooner move than they would stand for being confused with nearby Arnold.
 It is there that you will find the brand-new Sierra Nevada Logging Museum

-Area schools include Hazel Fischer Elementary (K-5) and the newly built Avery Middle School (6-8).
+Area schools include Hazel Fischer Elementary (K-5) and Avery Middle School (6-8).
 High School students attend Bret Harte High School in Angels Camp, approximately 20 miles away.
 Details about the image are in the news story “Huge Hazard Tree Felled Across Highway 4” here.

 History of Arnold

 The California Gold Rush of the mid-1800s brought an influx of people to the Arnold area in search of opportunity.
 With this new population and the areas extraordinary natural attractions, the Arnold community experienced its first industry, tourism.